-Beta-glucans are anti-oxidant glucose molecules, present in the cell wall of the mushroom.
-These beta-glucans are responsible for one of the most known reishi mushroom skin benefits—keeping the skin hydrated.
+Beta-glucans are antioxidant glucose molecules present in the cell wall of the mushroom.
+They are responsible for one of the most known reishi mushroom skin benefits—keeping the skin hydrated.

-Beta-glucans attract water molecules directly from the environment and apply these molecules to the skin.
+Beta-glucans attract water molecules directly from the environment and apply these molecules to the skin—this helps the skin retain water, fixing dryness.
 The molecules keep the skin supple and deeply hydrated regardless of your age.

 Melanin is a naturally occurring pigment of the skin that gives color to the skin.
-Extracts of Ganoderma are found in many skin lightening compounds as they decrease skin pigmentation.
+Reishi extract is in many skin-lightening compounds as they decrease skin pigmentation.

-One of the effects of reishi mushrooms is skin detoxification.
-The natural detoxification property of the mushroom extract helps in cleansing the body.
+Reishi mushroom improves the liver detoxification process.
+The mushroom's natural detoxification property cleanses the body.
 As the health of your skin starts from within, this leads to detoxified skin.

 The hydrating properties of beta-glucans are one of many compounds responsible for the mushroom's anti-aging benefits.
 They work against premature aging, fine lines, dullness, and redness.